ravitejaakella3/Digital-Library-Management/README.md

 # Digital Library Management System

 ## Overview
-A Java-based library management system that enables librarians to perform book management operations through a command-line interface, implementing CRUD operations and availability tracking.
+A Java command-line application for managing a digital library system.
+Allows librarians to perform CRUD operations on books and track their availability.

 ## Features
 - Add new books with unique IDs